Telegram secretly plans 'Gram' cryptocurrency

 Such was its success that media reports said the messenger cancelled a public fundraiser, making interested parties wait for the official launch of "Gram" to be able to buy the new currency.

-Officially, Telegram hasn't uttered a word on the subject, but information has trickled through investors, mostly in the United States, Asia and Russia.
+Officially, Telegram has not uttered a word on the subject, but information has trickled through investors, mostly in the United States, Asia and Russia.

 "They (investors) are bound by a confidentiality clause," a source in Moscow's economic circles told AFP.
 The source claimed personally knowing "at least a first-tier banker and a businessman from Russia's Forbes list" who are among the investors.